Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 Bountiful and Nahom in the Arabian Peninsula To the index at the top

 Overview: The Book of Mormon describes an ancient journey through the Arabian peninsula with plausible details such as directions, a verified ancient place name, geographical details, and the description of an unexpected place called Bountiful that now also appears to be verified.
-These details could not have been fabricated based on what was known in 1830--an even modern "general knowledge" of the Arabian peninsula would not allow a typical educated adult to provide the confirmed details in the Book of Mormon.
+These details could not have been fabricated based on what was known in 1830--even modern "general knowledge" of the Arabian peninsula would not allow a typical educated adult to provide the confirmed details in the Book of Mormon.
 The only plausible explanation for this is that the author of First Nephi, the book containing the account of the ancient Arabian trek, actually made that trek.
 The most logical candidate for authorship of First Nephi is Nephi, not Joseph Smith.

 The Book of Mormon begins in a well-known location, Jerusalem, in 600 B.C.
 The book of First Nephi, the first book in the volume, describes the actions of Lehi and his family in leaving Jerusalem before its destruction, following the counsel of the Lord, and wandering through the wilderness for several years before embarking on a transoceanic voyage to somewhere in or near Central America.
 Several hints are found in the text that provide information about the journey through the Arabian Peninsula--information which proves to provide powerful evidence for the authenticity of the Book of Mormon.